• Skip to primary navigation

 Jump to Recipe·Print Recipe

 Filling and flavorful spicy peanut tempeh bowl with roasted broccoli and kale.
-This nourishing dish uses a revised version of my peanut dipping sauce recipe.
+This nourishing dish uses a revised version of my vegan peanut dressing recipe.
 Use the residual sauce from the tempeh as a dressing for this flavor-packed dinner or lunch.

 Simmering the tempeh in water or vegetable broth will help remove some of the bitterness.
 My favorite method is using vegetable broth to add more flavor.
 I normally use homemade salt-free vegetable broth.
 If you’re not, be cautious of the sodium content and how it may impact the seasoning of the dish.
 If you’re adding a very flavorful sauce to the tempeh (like in the recipe below), then just use water.